These 15 arm exercises for stroke patients can help improve strength and mobility in your affected arm and hand.

-Video: Arm Exercises for Stroke Patients from a Therapist
+Video: Arm Exercises from an Occupational Therapist

-Level 1: Passive Arm Exercises for Stroke Patients
+Level 1: Passive Arm Exercises for Stroke Patients with Paralysis

 To recover from arm paralysis after stroke, you need to stimulate your brain with passive exercise.